SudhiHebbar/prompt-library/commands/create-presentation.md

 - **Two-column layout (PREFERRED):** Use a header spanning the full width, then two columns below - text/bullets in one column and the featured content in the other.
 This provides better balance and makes charts/tables more readable.
 Use flexbox with unequal column widths (e.g., 40%/60% split) to optimize space for each content type.
 - **Full-slide layout:** Let the featured content (chart/table) take up the entire slide for maximum impact and readability
 - **NEVER vertically stack:** Do not place charts/tables below text in a single column - this causes poor readability and layout issues

+### Modern Visual Representation

+**CRITICAL: Research before designing**
+- Use `search_web` to find "modern presentation design trends 2024" or "sleek slide design examples"
+- Study current visual representation styles for your specific topic/industry
+- Identify contemporary design patterns that match your content

+**Visual representation diversity:**
+- **Icons and illustrations:** Use simple, modern icons instead of text-heavy slides
+- **Data visualization:** Infographics, pictograms, isometric illustrations
+- **Shape variety:** Circles for processes, hexagons for networks, triangles for hierarchies, organic shapes for creativity
+- **NOT just rectangles:** Avoid default square/rectangular boxes for everything

+**Spacing and overlap prevention:**
+- Minimum 20pt padding between text and shapes
+- Minimum 30pt margins from slide edges
+- Test all text lengths to ensure no overflow or overlap
+- Use bounding boxes to verify element spacing

 ---